Mayor of Toronto: Role and authority

-The Strong Mayors Act expands the mayor's role in managing city council's committee system and the overall organization of the city.
-Much of the work of city council is done in committees.
+The Strong Mayors Act expands the mayor's role in managing City Council's committee system and the overall organization of the city.
+Much of the work of the council is done in committees.
 The mayor sets out this structure by creating and dissolving committees, appoints their chairs and vice-chairs (this is a power that was delegated by council before 2022), and assigning their functions.
+Without the need for a motion by council, city staff can also be directed by the mayor to produce reports, develop policy and provide advice for city council to consider.

-The mayor is also responsible for determining the organizational structure, and has the ability to create or dissolve city divisions and appoint and terminate executive staff such as the city manager (who is the chief administrative officer) and general managers (who head city divisions).
-City staff can also be directed by the mayor to develop policy and provide advice for city council to consider.
+The mayor is also responsible for determining the organizational structure of the city.
+This includes the ability to create or dissolve city divisions, and appoint or terminate executive staff such as the city manager (who is the chief administrative officer) and the heads of city divisions.

 Developing the annual budget of the City of Toronto is another key function of the mayor.
 Previously, the power to set the budget was a function of city council, which was assigned to the Budget Committee, allowing the mayor to exercise significant influence on the budget process.
 The power to draft the annual city budget is now assigned to the mayor.
 The mayor proposes the budget to council, which can adopt it or propose amendments.

 Certain powers of the mayor can only be exercised in order to "advance provincial priorities", as outlined in the Better Municipal Governance Act, the Strong Mayors Act and through regulation.
 While city by-law allows the mayor to add items directly to council's agenda, this power is expanded by the Strong Mayors Act, which asserts that the mayor can do so to advance a provincial priority, irrespective of council's procedural by-law.
 The mayor is also granted a veto, which would allow an override of a city council decision if it is not consistent with a provincial priority, however, council can override the mayor's veto with a two-thirds majority vote.
 The Better Municipal Governance Act, which was passed shortly after the Strong Mayors Act further expands this power, allowing the mayor to pass a by-law for the purpose of advancing a provincial priority with one-third support on council.
 The provincial priorities are set by the Executive Council of Ontario (provincial cabinet), through issuing regulations.

 Deputy mayor

-City councillors may be appointed by the mayor to exercise statutory powers assigned to the mayor, or on an honourary basis.
+City councillors may be appointed by the mayor to exercise statutory powers assigned to the mayor, or on an honorary basis.